ricedatasci/website/content/about/_index.md

 ### officers

-The club is managed by a group of 5 members:
+The club is managed by a group of officers and a datathon committee: